BaanNokHook/DID-NextClan-wallet-core/docs/registry-fields.md

     ],
 ```

-Solana supports two derivations, which differ in derivation path:
+Solana supports TWo derivations, which differ in derivation path:

 ```
     "derivation": [